The Legend of the Raven Who Stole the Light

 An endless darkness.

-Legend has it that a great chief possessed precious boxes containing the sun, the moon, and the stars.
+It is said that a great chief possessed precious boxes containing the sun, moon, and stars.
 He kept these treasures in his house, refusing to share them with the world.

 He saw the injustice.

-He saw the children stumbling in the shadows.
+He saw the children stumble in the shadows.

-He saw the elders reaching out their hands towards an empty sky.
+He saw the elders reach out their hands to an empty sky.

 The Raven was known for his cunning.

-One day, he transformed into a thin pine needle and dropped into the water a young girl was about to drink.
-The girl swallowed the needle without realizing it.
+One day, he transformed into a thin pine needle and let himself fall into the water a young girl was about to drink.
+The young girl swallowed the needle without knowing.

 He grew up in the chief's house.